 The audience gathered in the parquet-floored parish hall of St. John’s Episcopal Church, warming up with a meal of Greek salad and chicken.
 After dinner, Holeda and Galloway fielded questions from the facilitator, then bantered back and forth for a while before taking questions from the audience.
 Joyner herself isn’t usually on stage; she plays the Phil Donahue role, working the crowd with a microphone.

-Before and after the event, audience members were asked to fill out evaluation forms, then the data were analyzed by Ravi Iyer, the executive director of Civil Politics, a group that applies moral psychology to public discourse and partners often with Village Square.
+Before and after the event, audience members were asked to fill out evaluation forms, then the data were analyzed by Ravi Iyer, the executive director of Civil Politics, a group that applies moral psychology to public discourse and partners often with The Village Square.
 Iyer found that liberals in the audience had increased their positive attitudes about conservatives—but none had changed their minds on the specific issues.
-There were fewer conservatives in the audience than liberals, but they still showed a disproportionately smaller positive gain in attitudes about the liberals.
+While there were fewer conservatives in the audience than liberals, they still showed a smaller positive gain in attitudes about the liberals, even accounting for their smaller numbers.
 “We’ve done these evaluations at other meetings for other organizations and consistently get the same result,” Iyer said.
 “People don’t change their opinions on issues, but they do change their opinions about people on the other side.”
 And, at least in this case, liberals were more willing to have conservatives as friends and neighbors.

 There’s a possibility that the positive shift by conservatives was lower because they were turned off by profanity that Galloway used as part of her irreverent performance.
 “That’s part of the risk when you hold events like this,” Joyner said.
 Obviously, there’s a fine line between promoting civility and shutting down difficult conversations.
 Avoiding the dull and curating some irreverence is part of the special sauce.